 My mama got me because she is allergic to dogs, and Poodles are hypoallergenic.
 When reading up about the different hypoallergenic breeds, she also liked what she read about Poodles.
 Poodles fit her lifestyle because we are social and friendly dogs, who at the same time are agile and sporty types.

-Because I'm a Poodle, I need to have my fur cut every now and then because Poodles’ fur is a bit different than most other dogs’ furs.
+Because I'm a Poodle, I need to have my fur cut every now and then.
+This is because Poodles' fur is a bit different than most other dogs’ furs.
 We don’t shed; our fur is like human hair—it grows out.

-My mama says she loves me and that I’m beautiful no matter what I look like, so she usually takes a practical approach to my hair-cut.
-In the winter I have longer hair as it warms me up, and in the summer I have shorter fur because it's cooler that way.
+My mama says she loves me and that I’m beautiful no matter what I look like.
+So she usually takes a practical approach to my hair-cut.
+For this reason I usually have longer fur in the winter as it keeps me warm.
+Likewise, in the summer I have shorter fur because it's cooler that way.

 Mama doesn’t like the classic Poodle haircut too much, so I haven’t had that haircut yet.
-However, when we lived in Stockholm I had a little beard as it was high fashion at the time, and Sweden is a fashion-conscious country, so she thought better that I fit in.
+However, when we lived in Stockholm I had a little beard as it was high fashion at the time.
+Sweden is a fashion-conscious country, so she thought I should fit in.

-I’m Chris, Pompe’s owner, I’m the writer of this website.
-Here I provide information for dog-owners who want to plan trips with their dogs.
-I also share my traveler dog’s everyday life in his blog, ‘Pompe’s Blog’, that I write from his perspective.
+I’m Chris, Pompe’s owner and I’m the writer of this website.
+On the site I provide information for dog-owners who want to plan trips with their dogs.
+I also share my traveler dog’s everyday life in his blog, ‘Pompe’s Blog’.
+The blog is written from his perspective.

-I’ve always had the travel-bug for as long as I can remember, as well as a curious mind.
-I love discovering new places, cultures, perspectives and ways of doing things.
-I spent my 20’s backpacking to many corners of the world including Iran, New Zealand, Iceland, Kazakhstan and Barbados.
+I’ve had the travel-bug for as long as I can remember, as well as a curious mind.
+I love discovering new places, cultures, different perspectives and different ways of doing things.
+In my 20’s I backpacked to many corners of the world including Iran, New Zealand, Iceland, Kazakhstan and Barbados.
 I have also lived full-time in 6 countries in Europe and North America.

 After all these years of traveling, I feel comfortable and at home on the road.
-I quickly plan out the important parts of my trips, I’m efficient in getting around places where I don’t understand the language and can’t read the signs.
+Putting together travel-plans is something I do quickly and easily.
+I’m efficient in getting around places in which I don’t understand the language and where I can’t read the signs.
 I have also made a bunch of mistakes during my travels, mistakes that I have learnt from.
 So I like to think that I have a travel tip or two to share.

-When I started traveling with my dog Pompe, I had difficulties finding information on traveling with dogs, so I decided to put that information out there myself.
+When I started traveling with my dog Pompe, I had difficulties finding information on traveling with dogs.
+So I decided to put that information on the web myself.

-Short after I started, I realized that there is much more interest in my dog and what he is up to than actual hands-on information about dog-pick up laws in Malta and the such.
-So I added ‘Pompe’s Blog – What I’ve been sniffing lately’.
+Shortly after I launched the site, I realized that there is much more interest in my dog and what he has been up to lately than the actual hands-on information for travel-planning.
+For this reason, I added the page ‘Pompe’s Blog – What I’ve been sniffing lately’.

 There is one important thing to know about me; I’m not a dog-expert of any kind.
-I’m just an ordinary dog-owner and traveler.
+I’m just an ordinary dog-owner and an ordinary traveler.
 Bear this in mind when you read my site.
-I’m not presenting clear facts and advice on how to treat your dog, but rather my view and experiences with Pompe.
+In other words, I’m not presenting clear facts and advice on how to treat your dog.
+Rather, I'm presenting my view and experiences with Pompe.

-I would be happy to hear from you, what you think of the site, if you are missing any information or have any other suggestions in general.
-Or of course, if you just want to tell me and Pompe a line to tell us that you like what we are doing, we would appreciate that too.
-Our email is email@example.com.
+I would be happy to hear from you, what you think of the site, if you are missing any information or have suggestions in general.
+And of course, if you just want to drop me and Pompe a line to tell us that you like what we are doing, we would appreciate that too.
+Our email is firstname.lastname@example.org.